 - It is now the norm — even in the presence of laws clearly forbidding it — for nearly every commercial website we visit to plant tracking beacons in our devices, so our lives can be examined and exploited by companies and governments that extract personal data and manipulate our lives for their purposes.
 This diminishes our agency and is an affront to our personal dignity.

-- These problems must be solved with personal tech and standards supporting it.
-They cannot be solved only by government regulations and corporate privacy policies.
-We fully need technologies and methods for establishing private spaces for ourselves online, and for ways to signal others about what is acceptable in respect to our privacy, and what is not.
+- These problems must be solved with personal privacy tech and standards to support that tech.
+Privacy tech will create private spaces for ourselves online, and ways for signaling to others what is acceptable, and what is not, in respect to our privacy.

-- We each need to be able to operate privately at scale in the online world.
-This means we require standardized codes, protocols and practices that work the same for every entity we deal with.
+- Standards are essential for personal privacy tech to operate at scale in the online world.
 This shouldn't be hard.
-The common protocols of the Net and the Web (TCP/IP, HTTP/S, IRC, FTP, et. al.) give us a good base to build on, and a good model for how scale can work for each of us.
+The common protocols of the Net and the Web (TCP/IP, HTTP/S, IRC, FTP, et. al.) give us a good base to build on, and good models for how scale can work for each of us.

 - New laws and regulations for protecting personal privacy online (e.g. the GDPR and ePrivacy in the E.U. and A.B.
-375 in California) were instituted in the absence of the personal privacy technologies and norms we should have had first.
+375 in California) are being instituted in the absence of the personal privacy tech and norms we should have had first.
 Thus they put the regulatory cart in front of the technology horse.
-Worse, they all rely on "notice and consent," a system by which the site or service is always the first party, issuing a "notice" to which the individual must "consent."
-This requires that the individual must always be the second party to all agreements involving consent.
+Worse, they all tend to rely on "notice and consent," a system by which the site or service is always the first party, issuing a "notice" to which the individual must "consent."
+This requires that individuals must always be second parties to all agreements involving consent.
 Besides locking individuals into countless subordinate roles, each controlled by others, this offends the peer-to-peer nature of the Internet itself.

-- Worse, because these laws and regulations are being developed in the absence of personal privacy tech and norms, they presume that human beings have no personal agency beyond "choices" provided by others (usually persisting as a record only in the form of cookies they give our browsers to carry around, many communicating to sites that the individual has "consented" to some "notice").
-As long as that remains the status quo, we will have no true personal privacy online.
+- Worse, because these laws and regulations are being developed in the absence of personal privacy tech and norms, they assume that human beings are mere "data subjects" with no personal agency beyond "choices" provided by others.

 - There must be ways for individuals to secure and exercise all those rights, using standard and well-understood tools of their own.